 Overview of Importing Data into Neo4j

-Now that you have gained experience with querying the graph and creating nodes and relationships, you will learn about the various ways that you can import data into Neo4j.
+Assuming that you have gained experience with querying the graph, creating nodes and relationships, and creating indexes, you will learn about the various ways that you can import data into Neo4j.

 At the end of this module, you will be able to: